anir0y/dtdc-desktop/web-tracker/README.md

-# DTDC Package Tracker
+# DTDC Shipment Tracker - Web Edition

-A modern, client-side web application for tracking DTDC packages with built-in cookie management for tracking history.
+A modern web application for tracking DTDC shipments with real-time updates, milestone visualization, and comprehensive timeline tracking.
+Built with React, Vite, and Supabase.

 ## Features